England, Wales and Northern Ireland aerial photography

 Worldwide aerial photography

-The following links are to other organisations holding aerial photography, or related records, of locations throughout the world.
+A selection of links are to other organisations holding aerial photography, or related records, of locations throughout the world.

 CIGeoE: The Centro de Informacao Geoespacial do Exercito maintains the national archive of aerial photography of Portugal.